ipwnosx/docs-1/content/rancher/v2.x/en/faq/removing-rancher/_index.md

 Imported clusters will not be affected by Rancher being removed.
 For other types of clusters, refer to the section on [accessing downstream clusters when Rancher is removed.](#if-the-rancher-server-is-deleted-how-do-i-access-my-downstream-clusters)

-### What if I don't want my imported cluster managed by Rancher?
+### What if I don't want my registered cluster managed by Rancher?

-If an imported cluster is deleted from the Rancher UI, the cluster is detached from Rancher, leaving it intact and accessible by the same methods that were used to access it before it was imported into Rancher.
+If a registered cluster is deleted from the Rancher UI, the cluster is detached from Rancher, leaving it intact and accessible by the same methods that were used to access it before it was registered in Rancher.

 To detach the cluster,

 1. From the **Global** view in Rancher, go to the **Clusters** tab.
-2. Go to the imported cluster that should be detached from Rancher and click **&#8942; > Delete.**
+2. Go to the registered cluster that should be detached from Rancher and click **&#8942; > Delete.**
 3. Click **Delete.**

-**Result:** The imported cluster is detached from Rancher and functions normally outside of Rancher.
+**Result:** The registered cluster is detached from Rancher and functions normally outside of Rancher.

 ### What if I don't want my RKE cluster or hosted Kubernetes cluster managed by Rancher?